ibilley7/ibilley7/README.md

 ## 📀Future Projects
 I have a lot of ideas for future projects to create which encompass a wide range of skills, not only front-end developing.
 Here are some of them:
 * Love Letter App - A full-stack application for creating a sending personalized digital love letters as an alternative to mailing love letters.
 The app aims to give a homemade, personalized feel to digital messages.
 I plan to develop this using JavaScript, Electron.js, and a database (either MongoDB or Firebase).
 * Conway's Game of Life Simulation - The name is exactly what it is.
 I am fascinated by Conway's Game of Life, and want to create a simulation to replicate it.
+* Simple workflow application - For internship I am interested in.

+## Skills I want to work on:
+* Azure, PowerApps, PowerAutomate, Web Services, Graph API, REST API